-During fiscal 2012, Hamideh Assadi, Jeanne Farmer Grossman, Thomas A. Maloof, James J. McGarry and John H. Merrell served as members of the Compensation Committee.
-Ms. Assadi was appointed to the Compensation Committee on May 30, 2012.
-Mr. Maloof served as Chairman and a member of the Compensation Committee through the end of his term as a director on December 8, 2011.
-Mr. McGarry was appointed Chairman of the Compensation Committee on December 8, 2011.
-No member of the Compensation Committee is an officer or former officer of the Company, was an employee of the Company during fiscal 2012, or has any relationship requiring disclosure by the Company as a related person transaction under SEC rules.
+During fiscal 2013, Hamideh Assadi, Randy E. Clark, Jeanne Farmer Grossman, James J. McGarry and John H. Merrell served as members of the Compensation Committee.
+Mr. Clark was appointed to the Compensation Committee on December 6, 2012.
+Mr. McGarry served as Chairman and a member of the Compensation Committee through December 6, 2012.
+Mr. Merrell served as a member of the Compensation Committee through the end of his term as a director on December 6, 2012.
+Ms. Grossman was appointed Chair of the Compensation Committee on December 6, 2012.
+No member of the Compensation Committee is an officer or former officer of the Company, was an employee of the Company during fiscal 2013, or has any relationship requiring disclosure by the Company as a related person transaction under SEC rules.